AdityaSolanki189/meet-transcriber-webapp/README.md

 # meet-transcriber-webapp
-Google Meet Realtime Transcriber and applying ML/DL algorithms for better analysis.
+Transcribing Google Meet conversations in Realtime and applying ML/DL Algorithms for better Analysis.